archon88/brachytime/README.md

 A simple Python utility to compute the treatment time for an interstitial applicator with wires forming the vertices of equilateral triangles in its midplane.

-A suitable applicator geometry is as shown below, with wire lengths in millimetres.
+A suitable applicator geometry is as shown below, with wire lengths (vertices of the equilateral triangles, denoted by black dots) in millimetres.
+The basal dose points are denoted by grey dots.

 ![](diagram.png)